rockycookie/learning-notes/k8s/kind/multi-nodes/notes/3-pods/servicehost-to-pod-route-NAT.md

 ```

 ## Service IP address
+- Type
+    - ClusterIP: internal-only, virtual IP
+    - NodePort: internal + external, static port on every node
+- How to access nginx-service
+    - from inside the cluster via `10.96.192.176:80`
+    - from outside the cluster via `<NodeIP>:30080`
+    - Notes:
+        - 10.96.192.176: The ClusterIP assigned to the service, used for internal cluster communication
+        - 80:30080/TCP: The service listens on port 80 (for pods), and is exposed externally on port 30080 on each node (NodePort)
 ```
 % kc get svc -o wide --all-namespaces
 NAMESPACE     NAME            TYPE        CLUSTER-IP      EXTERNAL-IP   PORT(S)                  AGE     SELECTOR